TheMythicalFury/AtariBreakoutResurrected/README.md

-This version of Atari Breakout's remake is depracated.
+This version of Atari Breakout's remake is deprecated.

 A better version is in progress of development.It can be found here - [Link to be added]